Junos16/Notes/Algortithms/Algorithm Correctness.md

 	- The algorithm needs to terminate on top of just being partially correct

 - //Why would we be interested in partial?

+- Techniques to prove correctness of an algorithm:
+	- Induction
+	- Loop Invariant
+	- Counterexamples?

+- **Proof by Induction:**

+- **Proof by Loop Invariant:**